 We ask that your congregation help cover some of the cost of getting these filters where they need to be with a $500 donation to the Board of World Mission.
 Any contributions above and beyond $500 are greatly appreciated and will directly support the distribution of water filters in our partner areas, with every $50 providing clean water for one household for 10 or more years.

-Planning anything in 2020 is a challenging thing to do because of the Covid-19 pandemic, so keeping things simple might be the best approach.
+Other Service Day Ideas: Planning anything during this pandemic is a challenging thing to do, so keeping things simple might be the best approach.
 We would encourage you to consider having individuals or family units do things at home or in the community that would help others.
 These might include:

-- Check on seniors, disabled, or other at-risk neighbors in your area.
-Call ahead and set up a front porch visit where you bring a lawn chair and have them come out on their front porch for a brief visit and prayer time.
+- Check on seniors, the disabled, or other at-risk neighbors in your area.
+These past few years have been very difficult on the older population, particularly those who live alone.
+Call ahead and set up a brief visit and prayer time.

-- Check-in on anyone you know who might have depression or anxiety, both of which can be exacerbated during a crisis like this.
+- Check in on anyone you know who might have depression or anxiety, both of which can be exacerbated during times like this.

-- Have children draw pictures and write letters to local seniors in nursing homes who can’t have visitors at this time.
+- Have children draw pictures and write letters to local seniors in nursing homes who don’t have a family to visit them.

 - Send thank-you notes and cards of appreciation to front-line workers at hospitals, public safety workers (police, fire-fighters, rescue squad workers), those working in the service industries (grocery store workers, restaurant staff, etc.).
 Simply be kind to them when they are assisting/serving you!